IIIF/api/source/api/presentation/3.0/index.md

 ### 4.7.
 Term Collisions between Contexts

-It must be noted that there are some common terms that are used in more than one JSON-LD context document.
+There are some common terms used in more than one JSON-LD context document.
 Every attempt has been made to minimize these collisions, but some are inevitable.
 In order to know which specification is in effect at any given point, the class of the resource that has the property is the governing factor.
 Thus properties on Annotation based resources use the context from the [Web Annotation Data Model][org-w3c-webanno], whereas properties on classes defined by this specification use the IIIF Presentation API context's definition.

 The label property is defined by both and is in direct conflict: